 The Apartment Living Program works with males (17.5 to 20 years of age) that have been involved with the Juvenile Justice System who are returning back into the local community.
 The majority of our residents will be returning to the community with minimal family support or resources.
 Our clients are in need of independent living skills and some of the program services offered to them are as follows: Individualized serviced plans, individualized counseling, Independent Living Workshop Groups, Education Placement Support, Vocational/Employment Placements support, Money Management, etc. Clients are expected to complete an independent living workshop curriculum which covers the listed topics as well as an array of other topics.

 The program consists of five (two bed-room) apartments, one of which is utilized as a staff office which provides 24 hour on-site supervision.
 The other four apartments house two clients each for a total population of 8.
-The apartments are located next to the Virginia Beach Convention Center with easy access to public transportation, employment opportunities, and local schools.
+The apartments are located in Virginia Beach near the oceanfront which allows for easy access to public transportation, employment opportunities, and local schools.
 Our clients are expected to attend school if they do not already have a high school diploma or GED.
 Our clients are also expected to obtain and sustain employment with the goal of saving money so they can move out on their own.

 The ultimate goal of our program is to provide the support necessary for our young adults to be able to live independently as law abiding citizen upon completion of our program.